Introduction to plugins¶

 The values of plugin attributes can be configured at three levels.

-As a plugin developer you specify a hard-coded default value.
+As a core developer you specify a hard-coded default value.

 As an application developer you can specify default values in your